TAUSBV/dqf-api/v3/README.md

 * If you want to batch submit all translated segments that have been edited (= for which there is a new translated content and/or time information) within a translation type project, you need to use the method:
 [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/translation/batch](https://dqf-api.stag.taus.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0).
 The segmentPairs body parameter should be a Json Array.
-Example (two source segments):
+Example (two segments):

 ```json
 {